hjhuney/Letterkenny-Dialogue/README.md

 This is a project for natural language proocessing (NLP) exercises using the scripts from the Canadian TV show "Letterkenny."

-If you wish to contribute to this project by helping collect the scripts, please e-mail me at hjhuney at gmail dot com.
+If you wish to contribute to this project by helping collect and format the scripts, please e-mail me at hjhuney at gmail dot com.

 Currently, we have collected scripts from 3 episodes, for 1383 lines of dialogue.